Change is afoot in the cryptocurrency markets

 Bitcoin prices are also showing a range of technical indicators for the first time in several years.

 Firstly, Grayscale's inflows proportional to assets under management reached their highest level since 2015.
 The last time this happened was in 2015, right before cryptocurrency markets began their meteoric rise to 2017 peaks.

-More recently, Bitcoin's 50 week moving average bearishly crossed the 100 week moving average for the first time since 2015, which analysts say historically tends to be a bullish sign as it signals the exhaustion of selling power.
+More recently, Bitcoin's 50 week moving average bullishly crossed the 100 week moving average for the first time since 2015, which analysts say historically tends to be a good sign as it signals the exhaustion of selling power.
 The last time this happened was also in 2015, right before Bitcoin began its meteoric rise to 2017 peaks.

 There are other signs in the works too.
 Bitcoin's moving average convergence/divergence (MACD), which is basically a way of drawing a line on a chart that tells you whether something might have a bullish or bearish vibe at any given time, has formed an exact mirror of 2015 and is currently pointing to the bullish.